arthur-ai/bench/docs/source/custom_scoring.md

 ```
 To create a custom scorer, we will implement the `name` and `run_batch` methods, and optionally override the `requires_reference` method if our scoring method doesn't require reference or target data.

 In the below example we create a custom scorer to check for repetition in a model generation.
+The scorer will accept an argument threshold, that specifies the maximum number of acceptable repetitions.
 ```
 from nltk import trigrams

 from arthur_bench.scoring import ScoringMethod

 class TrigramRepetition(ScoringMethod):

+    def __init__(self, threshold: int = 5):
+        self.threshold = threshold

     @staticmethod
     def name() -> str:
         return "trigram_repetition"